Leonardpepa/Huffman-Compression/README.md

 ## Pseudo EOF
-Because files operate in byte chunks and this algorithm writes the encoded content bit by bit we need a way to know when the file contents end, inorder to avoid reading any junk bits added to fill the last byte.
+Because files operate in byte chunks and this algorithm writes the encoded content bit by bit we need a way to know when the file contents end, to avoid reading any junk bits added to fill the last byte.
 This implementation uses the technique of the Pseudo EOF.
 The fixed-length code of the Pseudo EOF is stored at the end of the file.
 The program stops reading when it encounters the Pseudo EOF.
 The Pseudo EOF is a character that doesn't occur in the original file.

 ## Bit Stream
-The bit strings of the fixed-length codes for the characters need to be stored bit by bit in the file.
+To achieve compression the bit strings of the fixed-length codes for the characters need to be stored bit by bit in the file.
 Because go doesn't provide such functionality, bitstream package was implemented from scratch inorder to be able to read and write bits, bytes and runes bit by bit.

 # Usage